 2. Unsubscribe from unwanted messages

 Another option is Unroll.me, a third-party service that scours your inbox for messages from mailing lists and gives you the option to unsubscribe in one click.
-If you’d like to keep receiving updates, but would prefer to see fewer of them, Unroll.me can condense all of these emails into a single daily message that’s easier to digest.
-The extension works with Outlook, Gmail, Yahoo!
-Mail, AOL mail, and iCloud.
+If you’d like to keep receiving updates, but would prefer to see fewer of them, Unroll.me can condense all of those emails into a single daily message that’s easier to digest.
+The extension works with Gmail, Outlook, Yahoo Mail, AOL mail, iCloud, Hotmail, MSN, and Live Mail.
 Although it’s free and it will help you stop unwanted emails, it makes money by collecting anonymized email data on shopping trends, so be aware of that if you plan to sign up.

 3. Use an alternative email address

 A lot of unwanted messages make their way into your inbox when you order a product or subscribe to a mailing list—and then the company automatically signs you up to receive unwanted marketing updates or shares your contact information with an advertiser.
-One workaround for this problem is to create a secondary email address you can use for some of these web activities, such as online shopping or hotel booking.
+One workaround for this problem is to create an email alias or a secondary address that you can use for some of these web activities, such as online shopping or hotel booking.

 Depending on your email client, you may not need an entirely new account.
 Many clients will accept variations of your existing email address.
 For example, Gmail addresses ignore dots, so emails sent to “firstname.lastname@example.org” and “email@example.com” will both arrive at the same inbox.
 Your emails will also come through if someone sends a message to your email address followed by a plus sign and extra words—so messages addressed to “firstname.lastname@example.org” and “email@example.com” will both land in your inbox.

 Why is this helpful?
 It means you can enter a variation on your current email address whenever you sign up for or buy something, and then create a filter to corral anything sent to that address in its own folder.
-To create a filter in Gmail, click the Options button (it looks like a cog) on the top right, followed by See all Settings and then Filters and blocked addresses.
+To create a filter in Gmail, click the settings button (cog icon) on the top right, followed by See all settings and then Filters and Blocked Addresses.
 Click Create a new filter, enter your tweaked address in the To field, and then decide what you want to do with these types of emails.
 You could mark them as read immediately, archive them, slap a shared label on them, or some combination of these actions.

-4. Download third-party extensions to block spam emails
+4. Download third-party extensions to stop spam emails

 If a lot of junk mail slips through your email client’s spam filter, try adding a third-party app to supplement it.
 This type of service nabs messages as they travel between an email server (the cloud where messages are stored) and an email client (the display where you actually see your messages).